ithorp279/We-LGBT/README.md

 ## About:

-### How Standings are Figured:
+### How Reputations are Figured:
 Standings are figured based on current or recent actions.
 If one positive source is found for any one part of the LGBT+ spectrum, it's assumed that they have a positive stance across the board until evidence of negative actions are found.

-The whole Internet starts out with the "not found" and gets promoted as we find sources or they're reported to us.
+The whole Internet starts out with "Not Found" and gets promoted or demoted as we find sources or they're reported to us.

-Currently most of the filter contains companies that signed the Amicus Brief or has shown support by changing their logo after the legalization of equal marriage rights in the U.S.
+Currently most of the filter contains companies that signed the <a href=\"http://freemarry.3cdn.net/12510e39d67076ca00_u0m6i2a33.pdf\">amicus brief for gay marriage to the Supreme Court</a> or has shown support by changing their logo after the legalization of equal marriage rights in the U.S.

 ### Permissions:
-- `Access your data on all websites` - To view the page you're on to tell you the standing of the website, and to run the content script that changes logos and profile pictures (off by default).
+- `Read and change your data on the websites you visit` - To view the page you're on to tell you the reputation of the website.
 - No data is sent to servers and only the amount of sites you vist is recorded locally (resets after restart).

 ## License: